rylew2/portfolio-rylew/content/book/staffengineer.md

 ## Intro

-In the technology industry, software engineers typically reach the Senior level, considered the career level, within five to eight years.
+Software engineers usually reach the Senior level within 5-8 years in the tech industry.
 At this stage, further promotions are not mandatory and are more of an exception than an expectation.
-This is also the point where engineers often have the option to transition into engineering management ([<u>see Manager's Path</u>](/books/managerspath)).
+At this point, engineers often have the option to transition into engineering management ([<u>see Manager's Path</u>](/books/managerspath)).

 However, for those who wish to advance their careers without shifting to engineering management, many companies offer a two-track career path.
 The first track is engineering management, while the second is technical leadership, with roles like Staff Engineer and Principal Engineer.